 Party Wall Agreement Birmingham

-It’s a legal document that outlines the responsibilities and rights of both parties involved in the construction process.
-Avoid boundary disputes today!
+It’s a legal document that outlines the responsibilities.
+And rights of both parties involved in the construction process.

 If you’re a property owner planning any construction work that affects a shared wall or boundary, you need to know about party wall agreements.
 Here’s a comprehensive guide on what a party wall agreement is, why you might need one, and how to get one in place.